sechseck/corona-epidemics-model/readme.md

 ## Acknowledgments

 * A big Thank You goes to Milan Batista from Ljubljana for his excellent article.
-Thanks a lot!
+Thanks a lot, hvala lepa!